BioComputingUP/CAFA-evaluator/README.md

 original Matlab code used in CAFA2 assessment and available at [https://github.com/yuxjiang/CAFA2](https://github.com/yuxjiang/CAFA2)

+#### CAFA5 challenge
+In the Kaggle CAFA5 challenge the software is executed with the following command:

+    python3 main.py go-basic.obo predition_dir/ test_terms.tsv -out_dir results/ -ia IA.txt -prop fill -norm cafa -th_step 0.001 -max_terms 500

+In the example above the method prediction file should be inside the `prediction_dir/` folder and evaluated against the `test_terms.tsv` file containing the ground truth (not available to participants).

 ## Installation

 The software does not require any installation.
 Simply download the repository and run the **main.py** script.